kellian-cottart/binarized-neural-networks/readme.md

 ## Architecture

+The main file to start simulations is `./deepMain.py`.

 The repository is ordered as follows:

 - dataloader: folder containing all functions neccessary to download, transform and load datasets in PyTorch tensors;